apache/asterixdb/asterix-doc/src/site/markdown/AsterixSimilarityQueries.md

-AsterixDB allows a user to use a similarity operator `~=` to express a similarity condition by defining the similarity function and threshold using "set" statements earlier.
+AsterixDB allows a user to use a similarity operator `~=` to express a condition by defining the similarity function and threshold using "set" statements earlier.
 For instance, the above query can be equivalently written as: